MyraWang0406/verification-collapse-hcare2026/README.md

 ├── protocols/
 │   └── expert_walkthrough_protocol.md
 ├── requirements.txt
-├── .gitignore
 ├── LICENSE
 └── README.md
 ```

 ## Scope

-This repository is **not** an empirical dataset.
-It does **not** contain organizational logs, private business data, internal PRDs, meeting recordings, customer tickets, source code, production metrics, or company-identifying materials.
+This repository is not an empirical dataset.

+It does not contain organizational logs, private business data, internal PRDs, meeting recordings, source code, production metrics, customer-identifying materials, or company-identifying materials.

-The simulation is intended as a **mechanism probe** and **hypothesis generator**, not as an empirical validation of real organizational behavior.
-It formalizes how workload-sensitive trust dynamics could suppress meaningful human verification in AI-assisted requirements approval workflows.
+The simulation is intended as a **mechanism probe** and **hypothesis generator**, not as empirical validation of real organizational behavior.

 ## How to run the simulation